 Substitutions of attendees can be made at any time by contacting email@example.com.

-The conference will be held at the University of Kent.
+The meeting was held at Keynes College, University of Kent.